 For the purpose of this guide you will need two M.2 NVME to PCIe x4 Adapters.
 This will occupy both of the PCI slots in your server.
 It is possible to use only one, but you won't have any options for redundancy.

 It's not possible to boot from NVMe with the PowerEdge 1850.
 Until someone makes a reasonably priced 80-pin SCA to SAS/SATA converter we need SCSI disks for the OS boot volume.
 Sadly it's getting near impossible to find new U320 SCSI HDDs.
 The good news is that these type of disks are incredibly robust.
 A used set enterprise class disks are more than fine.
 This is why we have a RAID mirror and our important data will be stored on the NVMe SSDs.
 You can find used disks at eBay, but it's really hit or miss with them.
-Amazon has listings for renewed ones in limited quantities.
+Walmart has a listing in limited quantities.

 Find a capacity that you feel comfortable with.
 36 GB is the low end while 147 GB is on the high end.
 73 GB might be a reasonable middle ground.
 I doubt you'll need a 300 GB OS volume.
 It would be wise to keep a few spares since availability is probably not guaranteed.